Yitzhak Rabin: Palmach

 In 1941, during his practical training at kibbutz Ramat Yohanan, Rabin joined the newly formed Palmach section of the Haganah, under the influence of Yigal Allon.
 Rabin could not yet operate a machine gun, drive a car, or ride a motorcycle, but Moshe Dayan accepted the new recruit.
-The first operation he participated in was assisting the allied invasion of Lebanon, then held by Vichy French forces (the same operation in which Dayan lost his eye) in June–July 1941.
+The first operation he participated in was assisting Allied forces in the Syria–Lebanon campaign against Vichy French forces during World War II (the same operation in which Dayan lost his eye) in June–July 1941.
 Allon continued to train the young Palmach forces.

 As a Palmachnik, Rabin and his men had to lie low to avoid arousing inquiry from the British administration.
 They spent most of their time farming, training secretly part-time.
 They wore no uniforms and received no public recognition during this time.
 In 1943, Rabin took command of a platoon at Kfar Giladi.
 He trained his men in modern tactics and how to conduct lightning attacks.

 After the end of the war the relationship between the Palmach and the British authorities became strained, especially with respect to the treatment of Jewish immigration.
 In October 1945 Rabin planned a Palmach raid on the Atlit detainee camp in which 208 Jewish illegal immigrants who had been interned there were freed.
 In the Black Shabbat, a massive British operation against the leaders of the Jewish Establishment in the British Mandate of Palestine and the Palmach, Rabin was arrested and detained for five months.
 After his release he became the commander of the second Palmach battalion and rose to the position of Chief Operations Officer of the Palmach in October 1947.

 IDF service

-During the 1948 Arab–Israeli War Rabin directed Israeli operations in Jerusalem and fought the Egyptian army in the Negev.
+During the 1948 Arab–Israeli War, Rabin directed Israeli operations in Jerusalem and fought the Egyptian army in the Negev.
 During the beginning of the war he was the commander of the Harel Brigade, which fought on the road to Jerusalem from the coastal plain, including the Israeli "Burma Road", as well as many battles in Jerusalem, such as securing the southern side of the city by recapturing kibbutz Ramat Rachel.

-During the first truce Rabin commanded IDF forces on the beach of Tel Aviv confronting the Irgun during the Altalena Affair.